metadatacenter/cedar-manual/docs/_sections/c2/2_adding_fields.md

 #### Decimal Places

-You can specify a number of decimal places to be used in displaying the value entered by the metadata author.
+You can specify the number of decimal places used to display the value entered by the metadata author.

 ## **Creating a Stand-Alone Field**

-This process begins by creating the Field artifact, almost exactly like creating the Template Artifact in <a href="">First Steps</a>.
+This process begins by creating the Field artifact, which is almost exactly like creating the Template artifact in [First Steps](https://metadatacenter.github.io/cedar-manual/sections/c2/1_first_steps/).
-After that, the content of the field is created exactly as is performed in the Creating Field Content subsection above.
+After that, the content of the Field artifact—the field definition— is created following the
+Adding a Field Definition subsection above.

 To create a new stand-alone Field, click the "New" button on the Desktop's navigation sidebar